 USA: Victoria's Secret Hit With EEOC Lawsuit

+Lingerie chain Victoria Secret Stores Inc has been hit with a federal lawsuit by the US Equal Employment Opportunity Commission (EEOC) after one of its workers allegedly suffered racial and religious harassment.
 The EEOC said the suit relates to Lauren Ellerson who worked at a Victoria's Secret store in Oxford Valley, Pennsylvania.
 She claims she had to put up with a hostile working environment because of her race and religious beliefs.

 Help test our new apparel sourcing tool.

 - "Power of the many" drives change at Otto Group

 - Hard hit Turkish industry is not knocked out